frankyang3/cs1xa3/Project01/README.md

 ## Custom Feature - Conflict Detector
 **Description:** This feature will take two file paths, and compare the inside of the files.
 Any differences will get printed into a separate difflog.txt file.
 Each difference will show the line number, and both versions of that line.  </br>
 **Execution:** Type 8 in the menu, then you will be prompted to enter 2 file paths, one after the other.
-The feature will create or overwrite the difflog.txt file showing the differenes of the two files.  </br>
+The feature will create or overwrite the difflog.txt file showing the differences of the two files.  </br>
 **Reference:** NOT BUILT YET  </br>